 Metacognition – awareness and understanding of one’s own thought processes.

 Say the word back and you will instantly feel more intelligent.
-The thing is, if we can make our students more Metacognitive then we will literally make them more intelligent.
+Metacognition and Music Teaching is crucial to helping our students become better, more efficient learners.

 So what exactly is Metacognition?